Home

 Client 42 email42@mail.com Dec 26, 2022

-Let’s assume you were told that the data should be imported as Account, Contact, and Contract (those objects are selected as examples, it could be any set of standard/custom objects) records and that corresponding custom fields were created.
+Let’s assume that data migration planning is done and you were told that the data should be imported as Account, Contact, and Contract (those objects are selected as examples, it could be any set of standard/custom objects) records and that corresponding custom fields were created.

 Given the requirements, you can now summarize that: